ollytonks/SortShapes/README.md

 When run you will see a parameters frame and the frame with the relevant images.
 Currently the preset paramaters for threshold and area work fine.
 However when looking at the images in the frame if there is a lot of noise, try increasing the minimum threshold.
 This works best for images with really diverse lighting / backgrounds.
 If you have an image with a blank background, clear lighting and really clear shapes the current settings should work.
 Feel free to play with the settings though, thats why there are the trackbars!
 The shape detection is a bit finicky at the moment with a lot of noise being a problem as well as dealing with shapes that have multiple colours, I'm looking into better detection methods.
 I might have reached the end of the line with working with OpenCV and it's inbuilt functionality.

+Working on utilising adaptive thresholding, but it seems to have the same use as normal.

 Machine learning notes:
 - There are a lot of tools out there to use; tensorflow, keras, lasagne, scikit-learn
 - Autoencoder is seriously promising for reducing image noise effectively.
 This could then be plugged in to work with OpenCV contour detection for some noice shape detection